robert216434/sorting-go/README.md

 - `ns/op` means nanoseconds per operation, how much time it took per iteration. (**less** is better)
 - `B/op` means how many bytes were allocated per iteration. (**less** is better)
 - `allocs/op` means how many memory allocations occurred per iteration. (**less** is better)

+## Remarks

+Algorithms implementation might not be optimal.
+From the results in this specific usecase QuickSort is fastest.